 There exist spectral characteristics that cannot be read off directly from the LTAS curves.
 One of them relates to the rather narrow peak around 600 Hz in the ojkanje style.
 Since the fundamental frequency of the ojkanje song investigated here is around 300 Hz, it may be worthwhile to investigate the hypothesis that ojkanje singers aim at maximizing the amplitude of the second harmonic.
-Figure 9 shows five periods of the ojkanje performance by Singer 9.
-The F0 is 288 Hz, but the waveform resembles a 576 sine wave, so that it is likely that most of the spectral energy is in the second harmonic.
-Figure 10 shows five periods from a performance of an authentic ojkanje singer (found on the Web) singing the song Ej djevojko.
-The vowel has an F0 of 400 Hz, but most of the energy is in the second harmonic, i.e. at 800 Hz.
-The fact that the resonance moves up and down with F0 suggests that the singers aim at lending prominence not to a specific frequency, but to the second harmonic.
-The ojkanje style can therefore be seen as a kind of overtone singing.
+Figure 10 shows five periods of the ojkanje performance by singer 9.
+The F0 is 262 Hz, but the waveform resembles a 524 sine wave, so that it is likely that most of the spectral energy is in the second harmonic.
+Preliminary investigations into authentic ojkanje singers suggest that the singers aim at lending prominence not to a specific frequency, but to the second harmonic.

-To investigate how well LADO singers succeed in bringing forward the second harmonic (H2), it was computed how high the energy of the second harmonic rose above the average energy of the first harmonic (i.e. F0) and the third.
-For the 12 LADO singers, this was between 10.3 and 19.5 dB.
-These high values positively identify ojkanje, even without singer normalization, since the two other styles have lower second-harmonic amplitude values (tarankanje: between -4.2 and +4.6 dB; klapa: between 0.1 and 9.8 dB).
-With singer normalization, the discrimination improves: a singer's H2 strength for ojkanje is between 5.7 and 14.4 dB higher than the same singer's H2 strength for klapa, with a median of 9.0 dB.
+To investigate how well LADO singers succeed in bringing forward the second harmonic (H2), it was computed how high the energy of the second harmonic rose above the average energy of the first harmonic (i.e., F0) and the third.
+The measurement method can be exemplified with Fig. 3: to compute the total energy associated with H2, for instance, one just adds the energies associated with the second harmonics of the three periods in the figure, yielding 1.7+4.0 +1.7=7.4 Pa2 μ s.
+For the 12 LADO singers, then, the local H2 strength [i.e., H2 - (H1 + H3)/2] turned out to lie between 10.2 and 19.4 dB.
+These high values positively identify ojkanje, even without singer normalization, since the two other styles have lower H2 strengths (tarankanje: between -4.2 and +4.5 dB; klapa: between 0.1 and 10.1 dB).
+With singer normalization, the discrimination improves: every singer's H2 strength for ojkanje is much higher than his H2 strength for klapa; the difference lies between 5.3 and 14.4 dB, with a median difference of 9.2 dB.